 Our Initial Meeting

-After an initial phone or email chat, our first assessment session will provide an opportunity to just meet and chat and for you to assess whether I might be the right person to help you.
+In our initial phone or email contact, you will be able to briefly tell me why you are considering counselling and for you to assess whether you think I might be the right person to help you.
 If I feel I don't have a specific expertise for you to truly get the best out of counselling, I'll be honest with you and try to help identify someone who is.
-If you do want to continue, we'll talk about when and how often to meet and potentially how long for: I'll try to provide flexibility around this whenever possible, but most people choose to start with weekly sessions at a regular time and day of the week.
-I will also provide you with more information in the form of a Counselling Contract.
+If you do want to continue, you may want a first (shorter) assessment session which will provide an opportunity to just meet (in person or online) and chat and for you to ask more questions and find out more about how I work.
+Whether assessment or full counselling session, we'll talk about when and how often to meet and potentially how long for: I'll try to provide flexibility around this whenever possible, but most people choose to start with weekly sessions at a regular time and day of the week.
+I will also provide you with more information in the form of a Counselling Contract and a Privacy Statement.

 How Counselling Can Help

-In counselling sessions, I strive to maintain the safe, empathetic, non-judgmental environment in which to continue understanding your concerns and presenting issues.
-We will work together to take steps towards achieving your counselling goals - this may include considering different perspectives, identifying alternative ways of thinking and new coping strategies - you determine if, when and how.
+In counselling sessions, I strive to maintain a safe, empathetic, non-judgmental environment in which to continue understanding your concerns and presenting issues.
+We will work together to take steps towards achieving your counselling goals - this could include exploring your thoughts, experiences, circumstances and feelings, it may include considering different perspectives, identifying alternative ways of thinking and new coping strategies - you determine if, when and how.
+It may include agreed activities between sessions.
 Counselling is often about healing but also acceptance, personal growth and development: Whilst it can sometimes feel challenging, it can also be inspiring and creative.